Dinkus

+Etymology

+The word was coined by an artist on the Australian periodical, The Bulletin, in the 1920s and is derived from the word dinky.

 Usage

 The dinkus is used for various purposes, but many of them are related to an intentional break in the flow of the text.

 Subsection break

 A dinkus can be used to accentuate a break between subsections of a single overarching section.
 When an author chooses to use a dinkus to divide a larger section, the intent is to maintain an overall sense of continuity within the overall chapter or section while changing elements of the setting or timeline.
 For instance, when the writer is introducing a flashback or other jarring scene change, a dinkus can help denote the change in setting within the overall theme of the chapter; in that case, it can be preferable to the initiation of a new chapter.
 This technique is used especially in literary fiction.

 Intentionally omitted information

 Many applications of the dinkus, including those that were common historically, have indicated intentional omission of information.
 In these cases, the dinkus is used to inform the reader that the information has been omitted.
 It can also be used to mean "untitled" or that the author or title was withheld.
 This is evident, for example, in some editions of Album for the Young by composer Robert Schumann (№ 21, 26, and 30).

 A dinkus can also be used in any context as a simple means of abbreviation of any text.
 The dinkus is also used specifically in this capacity within the sphere of lawmaking, particularly for city ordinances.
 When used in legal text, the dinkus indicates an abbreviation within amendments to code while not implying the repeal of the omitted sections.